Morning, Thursday, 25th June 2020

 THIS EVENT IS CPD CERTIFIED

-The agenda includes a keynote address from: Tim Hollingsworth, Chief Executive, Sport England.
+There will be a keynote contribution from Tim Hollingsworth, Chief Executive, Sport England.

 The agenda in summary